Desiqvel/Security-Analysis-dig-and-Sublist3r-/README.md

 ## Overview

-This module runs a script that runs sublist3r and dig to and reports the outcome to a file.
+This script runs sublist3r and dig and reports the outcome to a file.
-- Sublist3r - Scans a domain to get subdomains
+ * Sublist3r - Scans a domain to get subdomains
-- Dig - Scans a subdomain to get host IP-address
+ * Dig - Scans a subdomain to get host IP-address

 It is successfully tested on a _Kali Linux 64-Bit_